KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 KeyboardKit has a ``Dictation`` namespace that contains dictation-related types.

-For instance, the ``DictationService`` protocol describes how to perform dictation where microphone access is available, while ``KeyboardDictationService`` describes how to perform dictation in a keyboard, where microphone access is *not* available.
+For instance, the ``DictationService`` protocol describes how to perform dictation where microphone access is available, while the ``KeyboardDictationService`` protocol describes how to perform it in a keyboard, where microphone access is *not* available.

-KeyboardKit doesn't have standard dictation services, as it has for other kind of services.
-Instead, it binds a disabled service instance to ``KeyboardInputViewController/services`` until you replace it with a custom instance or activate KeyboardKit Pro.
+KeyboardKit doesn't have a standard dictation service as it has for other services.
+Instead, it adds a disabled service to ``KeyboardInputViewController/services`` until you register a custom instance or register a KeyboardKit Pro license key.

-The namespace doesn't contain protocols, open classes, or types that are meant to be exposed at the top-level.
+The namespace doesn't contain protocols, open classes, or types that are meant to be exposed at the top-level of the library.

 ## Dictation context

-KeyboardKit has an observable ``DictationContext`` class that is used to handle dictation state, such as the currently dictated text, in which application dictation was started, etc.
+KeyboardKit has an observable ``DictationContext`` class that can be used to handle dictation state, such as the currently dictated text, in which application dictation was started, etc.

 KeyboardKit automatically creates an instance of this class and registers it with ``KeyboardInputViewController/state``, then updates it during dictation.